-If you’ve been researching dental implants, you’ve probably encountered terms like “teeth in a day” and “24-hour permanent teeth.”
+If you’ve been researching same day dental implants, you’ve probably encountered terms like “teeth in a day” and “24-hour permanent teeth.”
 These phrases get thrown around constantly in dental marketing, often creating more confusion than clarity.

 After placing thousands of dental implants over the past two decades, I see the same questions repeatedly: Are these procedures really the same thing?
 Can you actually get permanent teeth in just one day?
 What’s the catch?